 Improving individual metrics generally leads to improved outcomes, but it’s not always a given.
-Sometimes, in developing certain metrics, another metric declines to a point where it starts to negatively affect an athlete’s performance.
-To determine if this is happening, look at Speed.
+Sometimes, in developing certain metrics, another metric can decline to a point where it starts to negatively affect an athlete’s performance.

 TritonWear measures speed as the average speed over the course of an entire lap.
 Every aspect of the performance plays a role in speed.

 Knowing speed per lap is useful in determining pacing strategies, especially for longer distances, identifying where the swimmer is going too slow or too fast so these areas can be worked on.
 But you can use speed to pinpoint even more specific changes that need to be made.

 The best way to make the most out of this metric is to see how changes in other metrics affect speed.
 If changing a metric increases speed, keep at it!
 But if speed goes down, you might need to reassess and take other metrics into consideration.